 Soil was modeled with hexahedral continuum finite elements.
-The elasto-plastic constitutive relation described by Anastasopoulos et al. [2007] was used and encoded in ABAQUS through a user subroutine.
-This assumes elastic pre-yield soil behaviour defined by the secant shear modulus G_s , which was increased linearly with soil depth.
-The Mohr-Coulomb failure criterion was used to define failure accompanied by an isotropic strain softening law, which degraded the friction (φ) and dilation (ψ) angles linearly with octahedral plastic shear strain γ^{pl}{oct} , according to the following relationships:
+Soil modeling was based on the methodology of Anastasopoulos et al [2007].
+An elasto-plastic constitutive relationship was used and encoded in ABAQUS through a user subroutine.
+This assumes elastic pre-yield soil behavior defined by the secant shear modulus $G_s$ , which was in-creased linearly with soil depth.
+Failure was defined by the Mohr-Coulomb criterion accompanied with an isotropic strain softening law which degrades the friction ( $\varphi$ ) and dilation ( $\psi$ ) angles linearly with octahedral plastic shear strain.
+Calibration of the soil model parameters was performed with respect to the results of direct shear tests taking into account the scale effects associated with shear-band modeling.